Scattering and localized states for defocusing nonlinear Schr\"odinger equations with potential: Introduction

 \section{Introduction}

-In this work, we study the large time behavior of solutions to the following nonlinear Schr\"odinger equation (NLS) in dimension 1:
+In this work, we study the large-time behavior of solutions to the following nonlinear Schr\"odinger equation (NLS) in dimension 1:

-The interaction consists of two terms: a potential term which is localized to near $x = 0$, and a defocusing nonlinearity.
-This type of equation occurs in many physical models from areas such as optics \cite{barak2008observation} and condensed matter physics see the review\cite{kengne2021spatiotemporal} and Bose-Einstein application \cite{wang2021rogue}
+The interaction consists of two terms: a potential term localized near $x = 0$ and a defocusing nonlinearity.
+This type of equation occurs in many physical models from areas such as optics \cite{barak2008observation} and condensed matter physics~\cite{kengne2021spatiotemporal,wang2021rogue}.
+We will focus on solutions that are globally bounded in the $H^1$ norm, with no additional smallness assumptions.

-A fundamental goal in mathematical physics is to understand the asymptotic behavior of all solutions.
-This problem, known as asymptotic completeness, has been studied extensively in the case of linear equations with time independent interactions, and very general results have been proved in both the two body and $N$-body case: see the texts~\cite{derezinskiScatteringTheoryClassical1997,yafaevMathematicalScatteringTheory2010,reedMethodsModernMathematical2003} and references therein.
+A fundamental goal of mathematical physics is to \editadd{describe all possible asymptotic behaviors for a given equation}.
+This problem, known as asymptotic completeness, has been studied extensively in the case of linear equations with time-independent interactions, and very general results have been proved in both the two-body and $N$-body cases: see the texts~\cite{derezinskiScatteringTheoryClassical1997,yafaevMathematicalScatteringTheory2010,reedMethodsModernMathematical2003} and references therein.
 For the time-independent problem, spectral theory tells us that the solution separates into some number of bound states (given by eigenfunctions in the discrete spectrum of $-\Delta + V$) and radiation (given by projection to the continuous spectrum).
-The time evolution of the bound states is explicit, while the asymptotics of the radiation can be understood by proving certain dispersive estimates on the continuous spectrum.
+The time evolution of the bound states is explicit, and for potentials with sufficient decay at infinity the radiation scatters to a free wave that solves the equation with potential $V = 0$.